Master Terms of Service

 5.4.2.2.1.

-Use of de-identified or aggregated Customer Data to improve the accuracy, performance, and capabilities of Corti’s AI models;
+Use of de-identified or aggregated Customer Data to improve the accuracy, performance, and capabilities of Corti’s AI models solely within the scope expressly authorized in the Model Training Addendum and not otherwise;

 5.4.2.2.2.

-Appropriate technical and organizational safeguards, including HIPAA-compliant de-identification standards (45 CFR § 164.514) for any PHI, and equivalent standards under GDPR or other applicable laws;
+Appropriate technical and organizational safeguards, including HIPAA-compliant de-identification standards (45 CFR § 164.514) for any PHI, and documented GDPR-compliant safeguards (such as data minimization, anonymization, pseudonymization, and differential privacy where feasible), with third-party audit or attestation available upon request;

 5.4.2.2.3.

-prohibition on re-identification of Customer or individuals from training data;
+prohibition on any re-identification of Customer or individuals from training data and a covenant not to attempt linkage attacks or combine with other datasets to re-identify;

 5.4.2.2.4.